isb-cgc/readthedocs/docs/source/sections/progapi/SysModel.rst

 For users interested in performing custom analyses, accessing the data directly using these APIs will provide greater flexibility.

+Here are instructions on how to see ISB-CGC data through the BigQuery Web UI.

 The Cloud Paradigm
 ##################